The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

 \subsection{UV luminosity functions}

 To estimate luminosity functions, we calculate the absolute UV magnitudes ($M_\mathrm{UV}$, averaged in a 0.01~$\mu$m window around 0.15~$\mu$m) and their errors from SED fitting, considering both the photometric and redshift uncertainties.
 No dust correction has been applied.
 The luminosity functions were constructed using the $V_\mathrm{max}$ method \citep{1988MNRAS.232..431E}.
-Completeness was estimated by inserting artificial sources covering the magnitude range between 29 and 33~mag.
+Completeness was estimated in two different ways.
+The first one consisted in inserting artificial sources covering the magnitude range between 29 and 33~mag, and rerunning our detection algorithm.
 We find that our catalog is 80\% complete at $\mathrm{F356W}=31.0$~mag, 50\% at 31.4~mag, and 10\% at 31.6~mag.
+The second way is simulating multi-band photometry for sources of different magnitudes, with SEDs following the best-fitting templates (for low and high redshift solutions) provided by our \texttt{eazy} runs, and adding the characteristic noise of our dataset.
+Those SEDs were passed through the photometric redshift selection procedure presented in Section~\ref{sec:selection}.
+With this method, we found that the high redshift galaxy selection is $>80\%$ efficient at $16<z<20$ for the F200W dropout sample, and $24<z<26$ for the F277W dropout sample.
+This method was also used to check the estimated survey effective volumes calculated with the $V_\mathrm{max}$ method (and provided in Table~\ref{tab:lf}).

 In addition to errors calculated with a Monte Carlo method using the absolute magnitude and photometric redshift uncertainties, we took into account cosmic variance effects by adding in quadrature values calculated by \citet[][see also \citealt{2008ApJ...676..767T,2020MNRAS.496..754B,2020MNRAS.499.2401T}]{2021MNRAS.506..202U}.
 We estimate a 35--45\% (30--40\%) uncertainty in our luminosity function estimates at the bright (faint) ends due to field-to-field variations.